 - If filed in response to notice: Enter the Unique Number & Date of such Notice or Order issued.

 - Residential Status: Tick the residential status in India (for individuals and HUFs).

-- Benefit u/s 115H: If you were NRI in earlier years, but are a resident in India for this year, please specify whether you want to claim benefit of special provisions under Chapter XII-A. The provisions under this chapter related to investment income from any foreign exchange asset.
+- Benefit u/s 115H: If you were NRI in earlier years, but are a resident in India for this year, please specify whether you want to claim the benefit of special provisions under Chapter XII-A. The provisions under this chapter related to investment income from any foreign exchange asset.

-- If you are governed by the system of community of property under the Portuguese Civil Code 1860: Please tick Yes and fill up the information necessary for apportionment of income between husband and wife in Schedule 5A.
+- If you are governed by the system of community of property under the Portuguese Civil Code 1860: Please tick Yes and fill up the information necessary for the apportionment of income between husband and wife in Schedule 5A.
 Else, tick No.

 - In case the return is being filed by a representative assessee: Furnish the required information.

 - If you are an individual and were Director in a company at any time during the previous year: Provide information about the name & PAN of the company, and your DIN, and indicate whether, or not, shares of the company are listed on a recognised stock exchange.
 Please note that furnishing of PAN and DIN is not mandatory in the case of a foreign company.

 - If you have held an investment in any unlisted equity shares at any time during the previous year: Furnish information about name & PAN of company, opening balance, shares acquired or transferred during the year.
 Also mention the closing balance, in the given table.